Corticofugal control equates to the fact that as the pathway begins in

 revolution or Business revolution (profit made on illness vs. care

-giving because, deny access to preventative care, allege smoking did not
+giving because, deny access to preventative care by

 These morphine-like substances or